Notifications#

 listener.EnableNotification(camera, CameraEventId.ImageReady);

-Camera events belong to 4 categories: image receiving, connection, LiveView & property lifetime.
-The next few sections will examine these in more detail.
+The Camera event category is further divided into 4 sub-categories: image receiving, connection, LiveView & property lifetime.
+The next few sections will examine these sub-categories in more detail.

-These are camera events that provide progress reporting on the image transfer between camera and host.
+These are camera events that provide progress reporting on the image transfer between the camera and the host.
 When the camera starts transferring an image, the ImageTransferBegin

 The Disconnected

-camera event indicates that the connection (USB / TCP) is lost.
+camera event indicates that the connection (USB / TCP) has been lost.
 This is either by intention or as a result of a link error.
 You will receive the Disconnect

 on the camera.
-Similarly, you will receive the same event if the USB or network cable has suddenly been unplugged.
+Similarly, you will receive the same event if the USB or network cable is unplugged suddenly.
 The Disconnect

-event itself cannot tell you with scenario it comes from!
+event itself cannot tell you which scenario it originates from.

-These are camera events that advertises about camera properties that appear or disappear.
-The camera can change mode, which might trigger new properties to become available.
+These are camera events that advertise about camera properties that appear or disappear.
+The camera can change mode, which may trigger new properties to become available.
+Likewise, changing a mode on the camera may cause some properties to disappear.

 A PropertyEvent